Amar Singh Chamkila (film): Plot

-A humble singer's brash lyrics ignite fame and fury across Punjab as he grapples with soaring success and brutal criticism before his untimely death.

 Amar Singh, born in a Ravidassia Dalit Sikh family in Punjab was working in a socks manufacturing factory (much to his dismay) as a teenager, whereas his heart and soul were wrenched in creating music.
 He finally chose to break the shackles and started building contacts with musicians in the state with the help of his acquaintances.
 He started working under a known musician and singer Jatinder Jinda (Surinder Shinda), who acknowledged his talent and began to use his lyrics in his songs (without giving any credit to Amar Singh).
 As a blessing in disguise, he got a chance to sing in place of Jinda as he was late and the public went berserk with Amar Singh's performance (the name "Chamkila" was first associated with him at this event) to the extent that they did not want to listen to the lead singer Jinda anymore, such was the power of his voice and lyrics.
 The rest of the movie follows his life's journey after that event including his unsolved assassination.